Lilihierax/sourcemod-nt-fovchanger/README.md

 Allow patched clients to set their preferred field of view.

 ## Background
 During the development of the game the default player field of view was fixed to 75 degrees which has been reported to cause motion sickness in some players.
-This plugin and client patch aim to provide a long needed QoL update by allowing the player to set their preferred field of view.
+This plugin and client patch aim to provide a long needed QoL update by allowing players to set their preferred field of view.

 ## What this plugin does
 This plugin detects clients running appropriately patched game binaries and allows them to set their field of view by using the `!fov` command in-game.
 If a unpatched client tries to use the command they are communicated a link to download the patch.
 Client preferences are stored for consistency between sessions.